kundan-kumarr/kundan-kumarr.github.io/index.md

 <!-- Hey there! -->

-I am pursuing a Ph.D. in [Computer Science](https://www.cs.iastate.edu/) with a minor in [Statistics](https://www.stat.iastate.edu) at [Iowa State University](https://www.iastate.edu/).
-Under the guidance of [Dr. Ravikumar Gelli](https://www.engineering.iastate.edu/people/profile/gelli/), my research primarily revolves around optimizing Smart Grids.
-I am particularly focused on enhancing the security of Smart Grids through the application of cutting-edge techniques such as Deep Reinforcement Learning, Graph Neural Networks, and Generative Adversarial Networks (GANs).
-My research aims to contribute to the development of robust and efficient systems for Smart Grids.
+I am currently pursuing a Ph.D. in [Computer Science](https://www.cs.iastate.edu/) with a minor in [Statistics](https://www.stat.iastate.edu) at [Iowa State University](https://www.iastate.edu/), working under the guidance of [Dr. Ravikumar Gelli](https://www.engineering.iastate.edu/people/profile/gelli/).
+My research is centered around optimizing Smart Grids, with a particular focus on enhancing their security using advanced techniques such as Deep Reinforcement Learning, Graph Neural Networks, and Generative Adversarial Networks (GANs).
+By integrating computer science and statistical methodologies, my goal is to develop robust and efficient systems that contribute to the advancement of Smart Grid technologies.

-In addition to my work on Smart Grids, I am deeply interested in statistical machine learning, deep learning, computer vision, and robotics.
-My research extends to exploring the applications of GPT (Generative Pre-trained Transformer) models, a line of research that I find particularly intriguing.
-Investigating the capabilities and potential of GPT models in the context of Smart Grids and related technologies is a significant aspect of my research agenda.
+In addition to my work on Smart Grids, I am deeply interested in various other domains including statistical machine learning, deep learning, computer vision, and robotics.
+I am also passionate about the potential of GPT (Generative Pre-trained Transformer) models and their applications in Smart Grid technologies.
+Furthermore, I have a strong interest in self-driving technology, where I explore how advancements in AI and machine learning can drive innovation in autonomous systems.

-My research combines computer science and statistics to optimize and secure Smart Grids.
-I'm passionate about advancing AI and machine learning for practical applications.
+My research combines computer science and statistics to tackle real-world challenges and push the boundaries of technology in both Smart Grids and self-driving projects.

 ---------------------------
 <h3 align="center">News</h3>